ayezza/modele_dissipation_ressources/README.md

 The program will:
 1. Load parameters from `params.json`
-2. Optimize the harvesting strategy
+2. Optimize the harvesting strategy depending of the model type (Volterra or Differential)
-3. Generate visualizations
+3. Generate visualizations and save them as png images in the `output` directory
 4. Save results to CSV and Excel files in the `output` directory

 ## 📋 Output